 Here are the major reasons why Media Player Classic and other players wouldn’t open your media file;

 This is usually the case with Media Player Classic.
 Every video player comes with certain files they must access before playing your media files.
 This includes, but is not limited to codec files.
 Depending on the way the media player in question stored these files on your device, they may no longer be able to access such files which will lead to errors.
 The inability of your media player to access configuration files may be as a result of you knowingly or unknowingly tempering.

 Fix?
 Yes.
 Usually resetting the configuration of the media player could be the fix you've been looking for or uninstalling and reinstalling.

 Most media players, for example, on the Windows Operating System, come with an installer.
-Software applications implement this measure so as to prevent future difficulties that could be faces by their esteemed users/customers.
+Software applications implement this measure to prevent future difficulties that could be faced by their esteemed users/customers.
 During installation, various configurations are made and paths set.
 If the software misses this, then you're bound to run into issues.

 Fix?
 Yes.
 You should try uninstalling and reinstalling the media player.
 Maybe the software will get it right on your next installation.

 Although MPC-HC does not officially support third-party codec files, this is one of the top causes of video errors —not just with MPC but with the majority of other media players.

 Fix?
 Yes.
 While you can automatically update codec files on some media players via the menu -> settings, some don't come with that option, so you'll have to manually install codec files.

 When you encounter this error, at first, it is almost not obvious that your media file is corrupt.
 Especially if you discover that other media files play the same 'corrupt' file.
 But file corruption is the top cause of media player errors.

 Fix?
 Yes.
 You can simply use a dedicated video repair tool (like the one mentioned below) to easily fix almost every possible video file error while sparing yourself the troubles.